doctorfree/nvim-lazyman/README.md

 install and initialize several "Language" Neovim configurations.
 These can be used as programming or document format specific Neovim configurations.

+[Note:] The `Language` category does not include all supported Lazyman Neovim configurations with programming language support.
+In fact, most Neovim configurations support several programming languages.
+The `Language` category simply serves as a convenience to get started exploring language support.

 All of the 'Language' configurations can be installed and initialized with the command `lazyman -L all`.
 Individual 'Language' configurations can be installed with the `-L lang` option, where `lang` is one of `Go`, `LaTeX`,